museumcomputernetwork/mcn-2020-git-haiku/index.md

-I am at the MCN
+snow falling soon now
-tolling twilight bell; Temple
+here at your flowering grave
-from the kiri tree.
+Stabs the darkness